 The hammer-and-stick method described above is not a permanent solution, but it can help to start the car in an emergency.
 Alternatively, push-starting can also help.
 First of all, the bad news: Pushing on is only suitable for cars that do not have a catalytic converter or an automatic transmission.
 For diesel cars, it depends on the temperature of the engine: If it is still warm, push-starting can work.
 If it is cold, it is unlikely to work.

 In vehicles with automatic transmissions, pushing does not work because the torque converter can only establish an active connection between the engine and the wheels when the engine is running – and getting the engine running is precisely the problem.
-More on the topic: Car transmission: Its function and types.

 With gasoline-powered vehicles, push-starting is easiest in principle, but it is possible that unburned gasoline may cause damage to vehicles with catalytic converters.